telerik/ajax-docs/controls/toolbar/radtoolbar-items/working-with-items-at-the-server.md

 ---
 title: Working With Items at the Server
-page_title: Working With Items at the Server | UI for ASP.NET AJAX Documentation
+page_title: Working With Items at the Server | RadToolBar for ASP.NET AJAX Documentation
 description: Working With Items at the Server
 slug: toolbar/radtoolbar-items/working-with-items-at-the-server
 tags: working,with,items,at,the,server